Gigaspaces/xap-docs/site/content/xap/12.2/dev-java/document-pojo-interoperability.markdown

         QueryResultType.DOCUMENT));
 ```

-Respectively, to support multiple ids queries, `IdsQuery` was also introduced, with new signatures for `readByIds` and `takeByIds`.
+Respectively, to support multiple ID queries, `IdsQuery` was also introduced, with new signatures for `readByIds` and `takeByIds`.
 For example:

 ```java